Small Business Retirement Plans in Louisville, KY

 Personal Defined Benefit Plan

-This plan is solely for owner-only businesses, or those with up to 5 employees.
+This plan is solely for single-owner businesses, or those with as many as 5 employees.
 With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with an annual maximum limit.
-While this plan is highly customizable and allows for significant contributions, there may be initial expenses and annual fees associated with it.
+While this plan is highly customizable and allows for significant contributions, there may be startup costs and yearly charges associated with it.

 Benefits of a Personal Defined Benefit Plan